vmwhoami/restaurant_page/README.md

 # Restaurant Page

-In this project, I built a Simple Restuarant Page App using webpack to practice DOM manipulation by dynamically rendering its various pages: Home, Menu, and Contact.
+In this project, I built a Simple Restuarant Page App using plain Javascript compiled in with webpack to practice DOM manipulation by dynamically rendering its various pages: Home, Menu, and Contact.

 ![screenshot](./src/img/suhilounge.gif)